 Private family or group tours can be arranged.
 Give me a call, text me or drop me an email and let me help you make your dream a reality.
 I love helping people plan their trips!
 And I am a full service travel agent.
 Contact Us As one past traveler said: "I can't even begin to tell you what a thrilling experience we all had in Scotland.
 It was the best trip EVER!
 It was absolutely everything I had hoped for as an Outlander fan, and it went well beyond expectations.
 The lodging was great, the excursions with Ian were fabulous and the memories we made are priceless.
 We all fell in love with Scotland!"

 Coronavirus Policy: We are working tours in order of the date of travel.
-We are have rescheduled travelers on the April, May, June, and July tours and are currently rescheduling the travelers on the early August tours.
-We are still hopeful that the Aug 31 and Sept and Oct 2020 tours will still happen.
+We are have rescheduled travelers on the April, May, June, and July, August and early Sept tours and are currently rescheduling the travelers on the late Sept and early Oct tours.
+We are still hopeful that the final Oct 2020 tour will still happen.
 About 60 days before the start date, we will evaluate the situation.
 If travel looks questionable or not safe, or if there is a quarantine or hotels, restaurants or sites are closed, then we will postpone the tour and allow you to re-book on a future tour.
 Outlander Immersion tours for 2021 are listed on this page.
 I am a small company so I have flexibility to work with you.
 But I make my bookings through a major company, Europe Express, and so I am bound by their Terms & Conditions (at a minimum).
 We will re-evaluate each tour at around 60 days prior because that is when final payments are due.